Skip to main content

 Export Sequential Files based on Timestamp

-Sometimes when writing to destination, you want the system to add new files (based on date/timestamp) instead of overwriting existing files.
+Sometimes when writing to the destination, you want the system to add new files (based on date/timestamp) instead of overwriting existing files.

 {{$today}}/{{$source_title}}_{{$timestamp}}.xlsx